mattstratton/linter-cookstyle/README.md

 The `language-chef` package must also be installed in order to use this plugin.
 If it is not installed, please follow the instructions [here](https://atom.io/packages/language-chef)

+This package will attempt to install these dependent packages on your behalf, but if it is unable to do so, please install them yourself.

 ### `cookstyle` Installation

 Before using this plugin, you must ensure that `cookstyle` is installed on